Space Coalition Urges Swift Passage

 Most important, the bill confirms the FAA’s Office of Commercial Space Transportation (AST) as the sole authority to license suborbital launch vehicles, and provides clear guidance that its primary mission is to aid this new industry with reasonable regulation that will help develop suborbital vehicles and companies.
 This will end the confusion within FAA about which bureau has jurisdiction over these vehicles.

-"The most effective way to make suborbital flight safe is to allow innovative ideas," said XCOR Aerospace CEO Jeff Greason.
+"The most effective way to make suborbital flight safer is to allow innovative ideas," said XCOR Aerospace CEO Jeff Greason.
 "By resolving regulatory uncertainty, this bill creates an environment that will attract investment to an industry that has the potential to produce quality, high-paying jobs."

 “This legislation protects the safety of the general public while allowing entrepreneurs and adventure travelers to pursue their dream of participating in human spaceflight,” said James Muncy of PoliSpace, a space policy consultant working for several suborbital RLV-interested companies.